exercism/v3/languages/csharp/exercises/concept/interfaces/.docs/after.md

 Members of an interface are public by default.

-Interfaces can contain nested types, such as `const` primitives, `enums`, `delegates`, `classes` and `structs`.
+Interfaces can contain nested types, such as `const` literals, `enums`, `delegates`, `classes` and `structs`.
 Here, the interfaces act as [namespaces][wiki-namespaces] in the same way that classes and structs do and the behaviour and syntax is identical.

 By design, C# does not support multiple inheritance, but it facilitates a kind of multiple inheritance through interfaces.